gabehollombe-aws/step-functions-workshop/website/content/70_wrapping_up/20_cleaning_up.md

 If you want to clean up the resources you've deployed in this workshop, just follow the steps below.

+{{% notice warning %}}
+Please note, if you've followed the steps in this workshop exactly as-shown, then you'll still have one state machine execution in-progress, because in our final tests after implementing parallel data checks we triggered an execution causing the state machine to pause and wait for a human review.
+<br/><br/>
+AWS CloudFormation will not delete a Step Functions state machine while there are still executions in progress.
+So, before you run the cleanup command shown below, head over to the web console and stop any state machine executions that are still running.
+{{% /notice %}}

 ### Removing the resources we provisioned

 1. We can use the AWS CLI to delete the CloudFormation stack that AWS SAM created for our application.
 From the Cloud9 terminal, run: